marcopxt/NES-UFLA/README.md

 #### 1 Download R and RStudio

-Use the following link to download R program and install it in your computer.
-It can be done for Windows, Linux and MAC systems.
-After the download and intallation of R, you can also download and install RStudio.
+Use the following link to download the R program and install it on your computer.
+It can be done for Windows, Linux, and MAC systems.
+After the download and installation of R, you can also download and install RStudio.
 RStudio is an IDE (integrated development environment).
-It basically makes your life easier.
+It makes your life easier.

 - Download R (https://cran.r-project.org/)
 - Download RStudio (https://www.rstudio.com/products/rstudio/download/)

-**Tip: go to this link (https://www.youtube.com/watch?v=28bKdOtIgSY) that they will explain you everything that you need to download and install both tools**
+**Tip: go to this link (https://www.youtube.com/watch?v=28bKdOtIgSY) they will explain to you everything that you need to download and install both tools**

 <div id="pt2" />